-The preferred typical section is shown in Figure ES-1-2 and contains the following roadway design elements:
+The preferred typical section is shown in Figure ES-1-2 (next page) and contains the following roadway design elements:

-- An urban section with four 11-foot travel lanes and a 22-foot median - Type E curb and gutter along the inside lanes, Type F curb and gutter along the outside lanes - A six-foot sidewalk on the east side of Chuluota Road from SR 50 to Cypress Lake Glen Boulevard, and on the west side of Chuluota Road from Cypress Lake Glen Boulevard to Lake Pickett Road. - A 10-path on the west side of Chuluota Road from SR 50 to Cypress Lake Glen Boulevard, and on the east side of Chuluota Road from Cypress Lake Glen Boulevard to north of Cypress Lakes development.
-To the north of Cypress Lakes, a 14-foot path will be provided. - · Four-foot utility strips between the Type Of curb and the sidewalk or path - · A proposed right-of-way of 120 feet, most of which is existing and already available on this project
+- An urban section with four 11-foot travel lanes and a 22-foot median - Landscaping consisting of trees in the median - Type E curb and gutter along the inside lanes, Type F curb and gutter along the outside lanes - A six-foot sidewalk on the east side of Chuluota Road from SR 50 to Cypress Lake Glen Boulevard, and on the west side of Chuluota Road from Cypress Lake Glen Boulevard to Lake Pickett Road.

+- A 10-path on the west side of Chuluota Road from SR 50 to Cypress Lake Glen Boulevard, and on the east side of Chuluota Road from Cypress Lake Glen Boulevard to north of Cypress Lakes development.
+To the north of Cypress Lakes, a 14-foot path will be provided. - · Four-foot utility strips between the Type Of curb and the sidewalk or path - A proposed right-of-way of 120 feet, most of which is existing and already available on this project